 Before resolving the mistake independently, the user should carefully read the procedures and warnings.
 Only then will he be able to follow the policies properly and eliminate the Explorer exe class not registered error.

 Windows Explorer is a file manager that comes with every Windows installation.
 It is used to view and manage files on your computer.
 Windows Explorer is an exe file typically located in the C:\Windows folder.

 How do I use the system file checker?

 A system file checker is a tool that can be used to scan for and repair corrupted files on your computer.
 To use it, you must open the Command Prompt and type in the following command: sfc /scannow.

 This will start the scanning process, which can take a few minutes to complete.
-Once it is finished, the system file checker will attempt to repair any corrupt files that it finds.
+Once it is finished, the system file checker will attempt to repair any corrupt files it finds.